Registration Deadline: Friday, May 4th

 This class is tailored to this specific age group.
 It is all about learning about what yoga is, where it came from, and how it affects each individual.
 We practice traditional yoga poses as well as stretching and moving our bodies in fun and exploratory ways.
 In addition to yoga practice, we incorporate games and activities that have yogic themes as well as having a thread of talk about such tenants of yoga as balance, harmony, compassion, and acceptance of ourselves and other.

-This course helps kids develop self-confidence by teaching the discipline, self-respect, self-defense, and physical conditioning that are hallmarks of the martial arts.
+This course helps students develop self-confidence by teaching the discipline, self-respect, self-defense, and physical conditioning that are hallmarks of the martial arts.

 (Sensei Marisa Cimino began her training in 1990 under Sensei James True.
 She holds a 4th degree Black Belt in Shorin-Ryu Karate and 3rd degree black belt in Kobudo (Okinawan Weapons.
 In addition to teaching children’s programs, Sensei Marisa instructs at the Shorin Ryu Karate Academy in Waltham.)